JohnnyFun/ractivejs.github.io/docs/tutorials/partials.md

 {{.name}}, {{.address}}
 ```

-I think that contrivance has snapped, possibly in more than one place, but hopefully it was served its purpose.
+I think that contrivance has snapped, possibly in more than one place, but hopefully it has served its purpose.